What is Inertia?

 - First Law:“A body continues in its state of rest or of uniform motion in a straight line unless it is compelled by some external force to change that state.”

-- Second Law:“The rate of change of momentum of a body is directly proportional to the impressed force and takes place in the direction of the force.”
+- Second Law:“The net force produced by an object is directly proportional to the magnitude of the net force and takes place in the direction of the force.”

 - Third Law:“To every action, there is an equal and opposite reaction.”Important Questions

-- Aristotle’s view that a force is necessary to keep a body in uniform motion is wrong.
-A force is necessary for the practice to counter the opposing force of friction.
+- Aristotle observed that the force is mandatory to keep an object in uniform motion is wrong.
+He found that force is required only to keep the opposing force of friction.

 - Momentum (p ) of a body is the product of its mass (m) and velocity (v) :p = mv